 What is a degree map?

 A degree map is a semester by semester list of courses which a student needs to take in order to graduate on time.
 Sometimes called a major map, it suggests courses to complete each semester in order to be “on track” to graduation by taking the right courses in the right order.
 Degree maps are intended to be student friendly and dynamic, changing as student situations change.
-If your student changes major, for instance, her degree map would obviously change as well.
+If your student changes major, for instance, their degree map would obviously change as well.

 Degree maps should always include an expected date of graduation – usually in four years for a bachelor’s degree.
 If circumstances change dramatically for any reason, a new map with a new graduation date would be created.
 A student who fails many courses might have a later target graduation date while another student who takes significant summer credits might have an earlier date.
 Degree maps may provide the most effective and/or efficient sequence of courses, but it may not be the only sequence.